 In a new LendEDU survey of 850 student loan cosigners, we found that many parents are feeling the negative affects of their children’s student debt where it matters most: their pockets.

 A duty often reserved for a parent, grandparent, guardian, or another creditworthy adult, cosigning on a student loan is an action in which the cosigner assumes legal responsibility for repaying the loan in partnership with the borrower.
 Cosigners are on the hook for the full amount of the student debt, regardless of the borrower’s ability to repay the loan.

-While not all student loans require a cosigner, having one provides benefits, and his or her stronger credit history will usually lead to an easier time getting approved for a student loan and potentially allowing for a lower interest rate.
+While you can obtain student loans without a cosigner, having one provides benefits, and his or her stronger credit history will usually lead to an easier time getting approved for a student loan and potentially allowing for a lower interest rate.

 However, the drawbacks of cosigning are always lurking.
 LendEDU’s survey uncovered that many cosigners had wished they knew more about the negatives before partnering up on their children’s student loans, while for some, the damage has already been done.